TECHNICAL TRAINING FOR RADIONUCLIDE STATION OPERATORS WITH SPALAX EQUIPMENT

 Invited States Signatories should nominate participant(s) who are station operators involved in the operation and maintenance of the following stations:

 CAX16, CAX17, CMX13, DEX33, FRX27, FRX29, FRX30, FRX31, MNX45, PAX50, ARX01, THX65 and CNX20.

 In an effort to ensure that relevant technical training is provided to the appropriate person, nominated individuals are to be directly responsible for the IMS SPALAX noble gas system facilities.

 Applicants are encouraged to complete the following e-learning modules:

 EN-POL01, EN-POL04, EN-MON04, EN-MON06, EN-MON07, EN-MON08, EN-MON09, EN-MON10;

 Radiation Safety: EN-OSI04, EN-OSI05, EN-OSI06

-However, pending the official nomination, the applicant may fax the registration, upon its approval by a Director of the institution, to allow timely travel and accommodation arrangements by the PTS.
+However, pending the official nomination, applicants may fax the registration, upon its approval by a Director of the institution, to allow timely travel and accommodation arrangements by the PTS.

 Applicants are requested to use the following registration form:

 In accordance with the Staff regulations and rules and Administrative Directives, the PTS will provide a Daily Subsistence Allowance (DSA) and financial support to cover travel costs.